whoismtrx/42_push_swap/README.md

 ### Seventh Step

-The Seventh step is the last one, we need to get back all the elements from the stack `B` to the stack `A` in the right order. we can do this by pushing the elements from the stack `B` to the stack `A` while we are checking the index of the elements, we gonna push the elements to the right position so basically the element with the `top A index - 1` but if we keep looking for it in the stack with `rotating` the number of operations will be so high, so to optimize this step we can push the elements to stack `A` even if not in the right position and we can keep it in the bottom of the stack `A` till we find the right position for it. also we need a variable to store the `index` of the element we keep in the bottom. so let's set the conditions:
+The Seventh step is the last one, we need to get back all the elements from the stack `B` to the stack `A` in the right order. we can do this by pushing the elements from the stack `B` to the stack `A` while we are checking the index of the elements, we gonna push the elements to the right position so basically the element with the `top A index - 1` but if we keep looking for it in the stack with `rotating`, the number of operations will be so high, so to optimize this step we can push the elements to stack `A` even if not in the right position and we can keep them in the bottom of the stack `A` till we find the right position for them. also we need a variable to store the `index` of the element we keep in the bottom. so let's set the conditions:
 ```
 while sizeof(stack B) > 0
   lastIndex = 0